-15 ~0.1 or to 100 for explicit or implicit schemes, respectively (e.g. Braun & Willett, 2013).
-Therefore, these finite difference solutions are doomed to use shorter time steps and a larger number of iterations when considering finer resolutions.
-At the contrary, this analytical LEM converges towards steady-state with roughly the same number of iterations, independently of the celerity C(l), which is set by K, A (i.e. $L^2$ ) and m.
-The number of required iterations however increases $n{pt}^{0.5}$ , which is equivalent to an increase with $\Delta x = L/n{pt}^{0.5}$ when L is constant, as in classical finite difference schemes.
-Moreover, this 20 steady-state modelling approach is compatible with spatially variable U, K and r.
+The new algorithm developed in Salève presents significant advantages compared to finite-difference schemes, which are fundamentally limited by the time step Δt that must respect the Courant conditions $\Delta t < k \Delta x / \max(C(l))$, with k equal to ~ 0.1 or to 100 for explicit or implicit schemes, respectively (e.g. Braun and Willett, 2013).
+Therefore, these finite-difference solutions are doomed to use shorter time steps and a larger number of iterations when considering finer resolutions.
+On the contrary, this analytical LEM converges towards steady state with roughly the same number of iterations, independently of the celerity C(l), which is set by K, A (i.e. L^2) and m.
+The number of required iterations, however, increases with $n{pt}^{0.5}$, which is equivalent to an increase with decreasing $\Delta x = L/n{pt}^{0.5}$ when L is constant, as in classical finite-difference schemes.
+Moreover, this steady-state modelling approach is compatible with spatially variable U, K and r.